aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 **NB**: Check out `routes.rb` and run `rake routes` to determine the appropriate URL for each of these requests.

-**NB**: Each API will return a promise.
-We'll add success and error callbacks onto the API calls using `.then`, so you should __not__ write success or error callbacks in your api functions.

 **Test each of your api util functions before moving on!** To do this, you can import these functions in your entry file and save them to the window (e.g., `window.login = login;`).